About the Council

 The Council met four times throughout 2010 in order to develop a comprehensive federal grant application built around the mandatory components listed above.
 In October 2010, the federal government approved Texas' ambitious application for Council funds.
 The Texas Early Learning Council secured $11.4 million in ARRA funds to spend on the Council priorities, far exceeding the minimum $500,000 guaranteed to eligible states.

 In 2019, Governor Greg Abbott appointed all new members to Council.
-The Council is now comprised of 20 representatives and is chaired by Jacquie Porter, Statewide Director for Early Childhood at the Texas Education.
-Texas First Lady Cecilia Abbott serves as the honorary chair.
-Stephanie Rubin was elected Vice Chair by the Council at their February 2019 meeting.
+The Council is now comprised of 20 representatives and is chaired by Reagan Miller, Director of the Child Care and Early Learning Division for the Texas Workforce Commission.
+Texas First Lady Cecilia Abbott serves as the honorary chair, and Stephanie Rubin is the Vice Chair.